DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 issues so they can be fixed before they lead to a total failure.

-Fortunately there are some fairly simple symptoms that can be used to detect all sorts of hidden problems.
+Fortunately there are some fairly simple symptoms that can be used to detect and act on all sorts of hidden problems.

 ### Health